gruppe-i-co-design/paper/paper.md

 ### Hardware Implementation

+For the first hardware implentation we followed the _Vivado Quick Start Tutorial_ by Gericota for running VHDL code on the Zybo board using Vivado [@gericotahw2020].

 We have created a generic counter and register in the hardware implementation, which we want to reuse as much code as possible.
 The comparing counter is set to 1 as a default value, and the output of the ram will be the first element in the array when we run the program.
 We temporarily store this index value of this element in a register and increment the index counter to compare the elements to find the smallest element in the array.
 Again we temporarily store the index and the value of the smallest element in registers, then we swap those elements till the array is sorted.
 We have removed the ram from the design file into the test bench file, which we wanted an external ram instead of an internal ram.

 TODO add image of synth report